OmegaSheep/canpol-phase-2/README.md

 ### Why is the [thing] so [criticism]?

 This was put together in a hurry to quickly prototype and share something publicly.
 If something is bad, it's likely because it was done quickly.
-I encourage you to make it better.
+We are working on it.

 ### How is this hosted?